 The WCM International Small Cap Growth Fund (Managed Fund) is a wholesale vehicle targeted at leading wealth managers and high net worth investors.
-Due to global demand and outstanding investment performance, access to this strategy for new investors is expected to close in the first quarter of the 2022 financial year.
+Due to global demand and outstanding investment performance, access to this strategy for new investors is expected to close in the coming months.

-At 30 June 2021, the fund had FUM of approximately \$153 million growing by over 290% from 30 June 2020.
+At 30 June 2021, the fund had FUM of approximately \$153 million, growing by over 290% from 30 June 2020.

-The WCM International Small Cap Growth Fun (Managed Fund) paid an unfranked distribution of 49.153172 cents per unit in respect of the year ended 30 June 2021.
+The WCM International Small Cap Growth Fund (Managed Fund) paid an unfranked distribution of 49.153172 cents per unit to investors in respect of FY2021.